JustInternetAI/JustInsight/readme.md

       - OR for running in the background: docker compose up -d
    - use EC2 section of entrypoint.sh
    - to shut down celery: docker compose down

+*When running in background you can use "docker logs <container_name_or_id>" to see the log and "docker ps" to find the ID.